daisvke/ft_otp/README.md

 ## Commands
 ```
+// Install
 make

-./ft_otp -<option> <file name>
+// Generate the key
+./ft_otp -g <hex_key>

-◦ -g: The program receives as argument a hexadecimal key of at least 64 characters.
+The program receives as argument a hexadecimal key of at least 64 characters.
 The program stores this key safely in a file called ft_otp.key,
 which is encrypted with AES encryption using Crypto++.

+// Generate the temporary password
+./ft_otp -k ft_otp.key

-◦ -k: The program generates a new temporary password based on the key
+The program generates a new temporary password based on the encrypted key
 given as argument and prints it on the standard output.

 // Check what TOTP code you should get